Buddy and Towser

-Buddy and Towser is a 1934 American Warner Bros.
-Looney Tunes cartoon directed by Friz Freleng.
-The cartoon was released on February 24, 1934, and features Buddy, the second star of the series.
+Buddy and Towser is a 1934 American animated comedy short film directed by Isadore Freleng.
+The cartoon was released on February 24, 1934.
+It is the 43rd film in the Looney Tunes series and the fifth cartoon to feature Buddy.

-Summary
+Plot

-Buddy enlists his dog, Towser, to guard his award-winning chickens.
-A fox penetrates Buddy's property as Towser and Buddy sleep, but the chickens, initially, are able to repel the fox by throwing their eggs at it.
-In its escape, the fox awakens Towser, who proceeds to bark, awakening his owner, and chase the fox.
+Buddy enlists his dog, Towser, to guard his award-winning chickens, who try to sleep while tolerating each other's shenanigans.
+A fox penetrates Buddy's property as Towser and Buddy sleep, but fails to catch any chickens, who are able to repel the fox by throwing their eggs at it.
+In its escape, the fox awakens Towser, who chases the fox mindlessly to the point it simply sit on the doghouse to mock his foolishness, but Buddy is nevertheless notified on time and chases it with a shotgun in hand.